thoughtbot/superglue/docs/recipes.md

 ## Loading tab content `onClick`

-Say you have a 2 tabs of content, and the content from the second tab takes a bit of time to load.
+Say you have two tabs of content, and the content from the second tab takes a bit of time to load.
 Since the 2nd tab is inactive on a first visit anyway, you decided to load the 2nd tab only if a user clicks it.

 With Breezy, this is a few lines of code: